GothenburgBitFactory/libshared/README.md

 =========

 A git submodule used by multiple projects.
 Not to be released or packaged independently.
-All project tarballs will include libshared.
+All project tarballs will include libshared, so this is a development-only internal proejct.

 Branching
 ---------